Tips to Perfect Your Sales Handover Process

 Actually, it gets worse.

-Your customers make a decision about staying or leaving before they’ve even properly started.
-The customer onboarding process that follows your sales handover literally determines whether you’ll keep that hard-won revenue or watch it walk out the door.
+Your customers make a decision about staying or leaving before they have even properly started.
+The customer onboarding process that follows your sales handover literally determines whether you will keep that hard-won revenue or watch it walk out the door.

 What actually happens when sales handoffs fail